nymous/dotfiles/softwares.md

 - `gvfs-smb`: to mount Samba shares (like a NAS)
 - `i3-gaps`: tiling window manager patched to add gaps between windows
 - `i3lock-color`: lockscreen
+- `jetbrains-toolbox`: to download all Jetbrains IDEs and keep them updated
 - `lsd`: ls but with colors and icons
 - `mpv`: lightweight media player
 - `neofetch`: to brag about your system in screenshots on /r/unixporn